 Fish forms the basis of many Norwegian dishes.
 Rakfisk is made from fermented fillets of freshwater trout.
 The fillets are salted, layered in wooden barrels and covered with spruce branches before being left to ferment for two to three months and sometimes, up to a year.
-It is usually served with lefse (a soft flat bread) spread with butter and soured cream and enjoyed alongside an onion and beetroot salad.
-Rakfisk can be pungent – but is well worth trying, especially with generous amounts of butter and soured cream!
+It is usually served with lefse (a soft flat bread) spread with butter and sour cream and enjoyed alongside an onion and beetroot salad.
+Rakfisk can be pungent but is well worth trying, especially with generous amounts of butter and sour cream!

 Røkt laks literally translates as ‘smoked salmon'.
 Salmon is a staple in the Norwegian diet – the country’s many fjords and long coastline produce ample amounts of fish.
 The fish grow over a longer period, due to the cooler temperatures which allows them to develop a deeper and richer flavour.
 Norwegian smoked salmon has a dense smoky flavour as it undergoes dry-curing with different types of wood, such as juniper.
 Gravlaks is another popular way of preparing salmon in Norway – using a blend of salt, dill and sugar, the salmon is dry cured for 24 hours.